Skip to main content

 Loft conversion on an Edwardian terrace or 1930s semi

 The standout Streatham project.
 The Edwardian terraces along Streatham Hill and the 1930s houses around Streatham Common have good roof height for dormer or hip-to-gable conversions.
 Hip-to-gable on a 1930s semi typically creates a master bedroom with en-suite plus space for a second bedroom or home office.
-Cost is £55,000-£85,000 including structure, staircase, en-suite plumbing, electrics, plastering, and decoration.
+Cost is from £55,000 including structure, staircase, en-suite plumbing, electrics, plastering, and decoration.
 Build time 10-14 weeks.
 Lambeth Council's permitted development process is straightforward, though the Streatham Common and Streatham Hill conservation areas have additional design requirements.

 Single-storey rear kitchen extension

 Common on Streatham's Victorian and Edwardian terraces.
 Rear extensions of 3-5 metres create open-plan kitchen-diners with garden access.
-Cost is £45,000-£75,000 including structural steelwork, foundations on Streatham clay (typically 1.0-1.2 metres), glazing, electrics, plumbing, and finishes.
+Cost is from £45,000 including structural steelwork, foundations on Streatham clay (typically 1.0-1.2 metres), glazing, electrics, plumbing, and finishes.
 Build time 10-14 weeks.
 The 1930s houses around Streatham Common typically have cavity walls (unlike earlier Edwardian properties), which makes insulation tie-in straightforward during the extension.
 Lambeth's permitted development process covers the standard 3-metre rear extension on terraces and 4 metres on semis.

 Full property renovation on Streatham Hill

 Streatham attracts buyers picking up unrenovated period houses on Streatham Hill and Leigham Vale at prices below neighbouring Balham and Clapham.
 Full refurbishments typically include rewiring to BS 7671, replumbing, knocking through the ground floor, new kitchen and bathrooms, plastering, and complete decoration.
-Cost is £75,000-£170,000 depending on size and specification.
+Cost is from £75,000 depending on size and specification.
 Build time 14-22 weeks with one team.
 Original features (cornicing, ceiling roses, parquet flooring) are protected during structural work and add £15,000-£30,000 to property value at sale time.

 Garage conversion on a 1930s house